Model checking of hyperproperties for high-level relational models: Model checking with

-\paragraph{Representing expressions as decision diagrams} First we convert all SMV models and HyperLTL formulas into an efficient intermediate representation with ``hash-consing'' to promote memory sharing of sub-expressions.
-We convert (not hyper nor temporal) Boolean sub-expressions into a general representation of \textit{Multi-Valued Decision Diagrams} (MVDD), and implement horizontal (conjunctive) and vertical (disjunctive) partitioning for scalable processing.
-For the explicit-state backend, each SMV integer or Boolean variable is directly represented as a node in the MVDD.
-For the symbolic backend, we also convert all input SMV models to Boolean models by passing them through \tool{nuXmv}, and our MVDD representation will default to \emph{Binary Decision Diagrams} (BDDs).
+\paragraph{Representing expressions as decision diagrams} We first apply integer-level simplifications -- such as equality tests and range checks -- to all non-hyper, non-temporal sub-expressions of SMV models and HyperLTL formulas at an intermediate expression level, before any decision diagram is constructed.
+We then convert the simplified expressions into a shared internal representation based on \emph{Multi-Valued Decision Diagrams} (MVDD), using hash-consing to promote memory sharing of sub-expressions, and implementing horizontal (conjunctive) and vertical (disjunctive) partitioning for scalable processing.
+For the explicit-state backend (\tool{Exp}), the SMV integer variables produced by the multiplicity-aware encoding of Section~\ref{sec:mfind} are carried into the MVDD as multi-valued nodes; this keeps the diagram shallower and avoids inflating the node count without reducing the underlying state space.
+For the symbolic backend (\tool{Sym}), we convert to \emph{Binary Decision Diagrams} (BDDs) via \texttt{nuXmv} after integer-level simplifications are applied.